sebastien-plutniak/archeoviz/README.md

   - the excavation map (in the “Excavation timeline” tab) can be downloaded in .svg format with the button below the plot.

+## Reffiting

+Refitting are usually recorded by archaologists in two ways:

+1.  by sets of refitting objects: using a two columns table, where a row corresponds to an **object**.
+The first column stores the object’ unique id and the second column stores the id of the set of refitting objects this object belongs to.
+2.  by refitting relationships: using a two columns table, where a row corresponds to a **relationship**.
+The first column stores the first object’s unique id and the second column stores the second object’s unique id.

+Although the second data structure is more accurate, the first is more commonly used.

+`archeoViz` processes the two data structures in different ways:

+  - sets of refitting objects must be described using a specific column in the `objects.df` table (e.g. `object_refits`) and are represented by the color of points in the plots (as for any other variable);
+  - refitting relationships must be described using the `refits.df` table and are visualised as segments connecting the refitting objects in the plots.

 ## Spatial statistics

 `archeoViz` includes some spatial analysis functionalities, intended for